usnistgov/FIPS201/_FIPS201/frontend.md

 and post-issuance card update.
 To activate the card for personalization or update, the card management system SHALL perform a challenge response protocol using cryptographic keys stored on the card in accordance with [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
-When cards are personalized, each PIV Card SHALL contain a unique PIV Card PIV Card Application administration key specific to that PIV Card.
+When cards are personalized, each PIV Card SHALL contain a unique PIV Card Application administration key specific to that PIV Card.
 PIV Card Application administration keys SHALL meet the algorithm and key size requirements stated in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).